YatharthKumarSaxena/EnggLabProgramsOfC-C-/Day-1/README.md

 ### Breakdown:
 1. **Folders**
-   - No folders in this project.
+   - No sub folders in this folder.

 2. **Class/Code Files**
    - 📄 `declaration.h` - Contains the declaration of the `power` function.